 Incorporating multi-channel marketing into your strategy is key, especially when it comes to making sure your business is present where your customers are.
 As spending habits and preferences continuing to shift online in favour of the consumer, it’s important to maintain a consistent message to retain loyal customers and increase the number of potential engagement points you have with them.
 It’s no longer about being in one place, just like we’ve seen with the businesses who have failed as a result of their slow transition online.

 Covid-19 is still very much a thing, but it’s great to be able to see the light at the end of the tunnel.
-As we transition into the next phase of the Pandemic, it’s important that businesses remain inspired by the online world and invest in their business’s online presence just as much as that in person.
+As we transition into the next phase of the Pandemic, it’s important that businesses remain inspired by the online world and invest in their business’s online presence just as much as that in person with the support of an SEO company.
 How has your business adapted, do you have a story?
 We’d love to hear from you.